TudbuT/picoAM/README.md

 My antenna for this is barely large enough for half of my room to have reception.
 Please don't go much further than that!

+**Also**, this project will overclock your pi.
+However, 200MHz is fine for 99.9% of picos and is SUPER unlikely to damage it unless you leave it running for a very long time (days or something in a closed environment).

 ## How it works

 The Pi generates a 1557kHz PWM signal, which will be the carrier wave.
 The frequency is not changed, only the pulse width.